cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **diff_hash_encoding**
 (mandatory)<br>
 Name of the method to encode the diff hash value.
 This can be "binary" (default) or any other method supported by the database and implementation of the staging.
-Recommended values are common lowercase names of encoding methods: (binary, hex, base64)
+Recommended values are common lowercase names of methods for encoding binary values: (binary, hex, base64)
 <br>*Example: base64*

 **is_enddated_default**
 (mandatory)<br>
 Determines if a enddate column will be added to the satellite and gets updated by the loading processing.
+This can be overwritten via table specific properties.
 <br>*true"

 **far_future_timestamp**
 (mandatory, when enddating is used)<br>
 Timestamp to be used in the enddating column in new (not yet entdated) records.

-<br>*Example: 2299-12-30 00:00:00"
+<br>*Example: 2299-12-30 00:00:00*

 **load_enddate_column_name**
 (mandatory, when enddating is used)<br>